LLM Legal Practice (Conflict Resolution) in Vienna

 The taught modules are each assessed by a written coursework assignment (6,000 words each).

 The professional practice dissertation module will be assessed by submission of a dissertation (7,500 words).
-The professional practice dissertation provides an opportunity for sustained, in-depth and intensive investigation into, and reflection upon, a specialist area of legal practice related to conflict resolution or intellectual property.
+The professional practice dissertation provides an opportunity for sustained, in-depth and intensive investigation into, and reflection upon, a specialist area of legal practice related to conflict resolution.
 It is supported by an online study unit on research methods.

 The course will deliver a Master's level insight into different aspects of conflict resolution.
-The program will combine taught modules on key fundamental principles of English law, dispute resolution, with a dissertation on an aspect of your specialist area of your own choice from a list of provided topics.
+The program will combine taught modules on key fundamental principles of English law, dispute resolution and related commercial topics, with a dissertation on an aspect of your specialist area of your own choice from a list of provided topics.

 What skills and experience will I gain?